 '''

 // ps1_0

-// David_Harris@hmc.edu 5 August 2011
+// clark@hmc.edu 9 Sept 2012

 // Test the serial port

 void setup()

 {

 Serial.begin(9600);

 Serial.println("Hello world!");

 }

 void loop()

 {

 }

 '''

 All Arduino programs absolutely must contain the two functions setup() and loop().
 Remember that setup() will run just once at the beginning of your program.
 After that, as the name suggests, loop() will continue looping ad infinitum.
 Be careful when you put code in your loop() function: if you have not thought it through and make an error it will run forever and most likely be very troublesome to deal with.
 Be sure to put the line Serial.begin(9600); into your setup() function.
 This line tells the Mudduino to initiate a Serial connection at 9600 baud which will allow you to send information back to your computer over the USB cable1.
-Once you have this, you can use the functions Serial.print() which will do the same, but with a newline at the end.
+Once you have this, you can use the function Serial.print() which will print whatever is passed to it or Serial.println() which will do the same, but with a newline at the end.